Water temperature in Yonago

 57.1°FAverage:

-As of now, in Yonago, the water temperature is 65.9°F. Swimming in water of this temperature is generally concidered to be cool, and most people won't really enjoy it.
-Today's reading is 2.0°F lower than the average recorded on this particular day in recent years.
-The sea temperature remains approximately unchanged from yesterday.
+As of now, in Yonago, the water temperature is 78.3°F. It's safe to say that the water is comfortably warm for various water-related activities.
+Today's reading is 4.8°F higher than the average recorded on this particular day in recent years.
+Since yesterday, there was a noticeable increase in temperature.
+This indicates a warming trend over the past day.
 According to the forecast, we expect the temperature to rise a bit.Recent sea temperature and forecast

 Today's water temperature is notably higher than the average recorded over the past two weeks, indicating a significant warming trend.
-It is also close to the historical minimum temperature for this date.
-The maximum temperature recorded for this date was 68.6°F on 2015, while the historical minimum was 67.1°F on 2020.
+It is also close to the historical maximum temperature for this date.
+The maximum temperature recorded for this date was 76.0°F on 2022, while the historical minimum was 70.3°F on 2015.

 Daily water temperature in Yonago